Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/GDB_baby_step_3.md

 debugger0_c: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=a10a8fa896351748020d158a4e18bb4be15cd3aa, for GNU/Linux 3.2.0, not stripped
 ```

-The file isn't stripped of debug information which makes it easier.
+The file isn't stripped of debug information which makes it easier to debug.

-Start GDB in quite mode and then set the disassembly format to intel, which I prefer.
+Start GDB in quiet mode and then set the disassembly format to intel, which I prefer.
 ```
 ┌──(kali㉿kali)-[/picoCTF/picoGym/Reverse_Engineering/GDB_baby_step_3]
 └─$ gdb -q debugger0_c